WalletConnect/walletconnect-docs/docs/swift/sign/dapp-usage.md

 let blockchains: Set<Blockchain> = [Blockchain("eip155:1")!, Blockchain("eip155:137")!]
 let namespaces: [String: ProposalNamespace] = ["eip155": ProposalNamespace(chains: blockchains, methods: methods, events: [], extensions: nil)]
 ```
-to learn more on namespaces, check out our [specs](../../specs/sign/session-namespaces)
+To learn more on namespaces, check out our [specs](../../specs/sign/session-namespaces).

 2. Your App should generate a pairing URI and share it with a wallet.
 Uri can be presented as a QR code or sent via a universal link.
 Wallet begins subscribing for session proposals after receiving URI.
 In order to create a pairing and send a session proposal, you need to call the following: